PeterLuschny/tablInspector/README.md

 [ [(0,0)], [(1,0), (1,1)], [(2,0), (2,1), (2,2)], ..., [(n,0), (n,1), ... (n,k), ... (n,n)] ]
 ```

-For example, G. W. Leibniz wrote down a number triangle in his "Dissertatio de arte combinatoria", Leipzig in 1666, that we will display like this:
+For example, G. W. Leibniz wrote down a number triangle in his "Dissertatio de arte combinatoria", Leipzig in 1666, that will be displayed:

 ```
     [0]    [0]